 top of page

-The Other Side of Grief
+Another Side of Pet Grief

 Grief.
 We all go through it sooner or later.
 In my animal communication practice, I often work with clients who are grieving — usually because their pet has died.
 This is of course to be expected.
 But there is also another side of grief — animals who are themselves experiencing profound grief and loss.
 The good news is — as with people who are struggling with loss — we can do something about it.